-A US airstrike on Tuesday was believed to have killed ISIS’s “minister of war” Abu Omar al-Shishani, also called Omar the Chechen.
+A US airstrike on Tuesday was believed to have killed ISIS’s “minister of war,” Abu Omar al-Shishani, also called Omar the Chechen.

 It was Shishani who posed with the stolen US Humvees that ISIS had seized from Mosul and brought back into Syria.

-And it was Shishani who had led successful ISIS military campaigns throughout Syria as well as a blitz through western Iraq that put the group within 100 miles of Baghdad.
+And it was Shishani who led successful ISIS military campaigns throughout Syria as well as a blitz through western Iraq that put the group within 100 miles of Baghdad.

 These military successes are not simply the result of any innate military capabilities.
 Instead, Shishani spent years conducting military campaigns against the Russians, first as a Chechen rebel and then as a soldier in the Georgian military.
-During Shishani’s four years in the military, from 2006 to 2010, his unit received some degree of training from American special forces units.
+During Shishani’s four years in the military, from 2006 to 2010, his unit received some degree of training from American special-forces units.

-“He was a perfect soldier from his first days, and everyone knew he was a star,” an unnamed former comrade who is still active in the Georgian military told McClatchy DC.
+“He was a perfect soldier from his first days, and everyone knew he was a star,” an unnamed former comrade still active in the Georgian military told McClatchy DC.
 “We were well trained by American special forces units, and he was the star pupil.”

 “We trained him well, and we had lots of help from America,” another anonymous Georgian defense official told McClatchy about Shishani.
 “In fact, the only reason he didn’t go to Iraq to fight alongside America was that we needed his skills here in Georgia.”

 In 2008, when Russia and Georgia briefly went to war over the Georgian breakaway province of South Ossetia, Shishani reportedly was a star soldier.
-Although Russia quickly won the war, Shishani and his special forces unit caused asymmetrical damage to the invading Russian forces, including the wounding of the Russian commander of the 58th Army.
+Although Russia quickly won the war, Shishani and his special-forces unit caused asymmetrical damage to the invading Russian forces, including the wounding of the Russian commander of the 58th army.

 Shishani ultimately fell out of favor with the Georgian military and was arrested for 15 months for illegally harboring weapons.
-In 2012, after serving his sentence, Shishani fled Georgia and went to Syria via Turkey.
+In 2012, after serving his sentence, Shishani fled Georgia and went to Syria from Turkey.

 “They’ll hit multiple targets on the same day, and engage in harassing attacks to try to draw out the enemy, the Iraqi Security Forces or the Sahwa [Sunni tribes aligned against ISIS in Iraq].
 Then he loves trapping the people he’s able to draw out that are in pursuit of him.”

 And more concerning is that even if ISIS were to lose ground, there is no clear indication that it would make Shishani any less dangerous.
-Having trained and specialized in insurgent-like, asymmetrical warfare, Shishani would be just as much of a danger to Iraq even should ISIS begin to lose territory.
+Having trained and specialized in insurgent-like asymmetrical warfare, Shishani would be just as much of a danger to Iraq even should ISIS begin to lose territory.

 It was ultimately that training and specialization in insurgent warfare that likely led to Shishani’s death in the airstrike.
-According to Reuters, the Pentagon thinks that ISIS sent Shishani to the town of Shishaninear in Syria in order to recapture a town that had been taken by the US-backed Syrian Arab Coalition.
+According to Reuters, the Pentagon thinks that ISIS sent Shishani to the town of Al-Shadadi in Syria in order to recapture a town that had been taken by the US-backed Syrian Arab Coalition.

 While in the town, the US launched a strike against Shishani using waves of manned and unmanned airframes.
-Shishani’s death has still not been completely confirmed, but Reuters reports that chatter on the ground seems to indicate that Shishani was indeed killed.
+Shishani’s death has still not been completely confirmed, but Reuters reports that chatter on the ground seems to indicate that Shishani was killed.